 - Add a bit of butter to a skillet over medium heat (about one tablespoon for each medium-large onion).

 - Once the butter melts, add the onion and a pinch of salt and pepper.
-To add another level of flavor to this recipe, I added a bit of The Dreaming Tree Crush wine as well (it completely cooks off during the cooking process).
+To add another level of flavor to this recipe, I added a bit of red wine as well (it cooks off during the cooking process).